alexsemenyaka/draping/README.md

 ### The `from ... import ...` Rule: Patching the Source, Not the Local Copy

-A common pitfall when monkey-patching is trying to modify a function that has been imported directly into the local namespace using `from module import function`.
+A common pitfall when monkey-patching (and that;s what we do here) is trying to modify a function that has been imported directly into the local namespace using `from module import function`.

 To correctly patch an imported function, you must always **import the module itself and patch the function on the module object**.